 So I want to heal my gut and get rid of autoimmunity rather than making it with increasing doses of pharmaceutical drugs – where do I start?

 There are some natural supplements that have been used to help with lupus.
-I don’t have personal experience with these, and I am not a medical professional, please check with your doctor before discontinuing or starting new supplements or medications.
+Please check with your doctor before discontinuing or starting new supplements or medications.

 We also need to make healthy changes to our homes and reduce our toxic load – these are pretty basic steps but can make a big difference.
 Click here to get a free printable checklist for a 30-day plan to get this started in simple steps

-When the gut flora is balanced, we should crave healthy food, have our immune system in check, and feel nourished.
+When the gut flora is balanced and toxic overload is removed, we should crave healthy food, have our immune system in check, and feel nourished.

 Other posts in this series